 Robert “Bob” Bartlett Brumley was born December 7, 1937.
 He is one of the most respected men in Southern Gospel Music today.
-He is known for his honesty, integrity, hard work and undying love for his father and mother – and devotion to Southern Gospel Music.
-He proudly carries on the tradition of keeping alive the music of his father, the late Albert E. Brumley, the pre-eminent gospel songwriter of the 20th century with over 600 published songs.
+Known for his honesty, integrity, hard work and undying love for his father and mother – he had a strong devotion to Southern Gospel Music.
+He proudly carried the tradition of keeping alive the music of his father, the late Albert E. Brumley, the pre-eminent gospel songwriter of the 20th century with over 600 published songs.

 Bob continued publishing shape note songbooks, something the companies of Albert E. Brumley & Sons/Hartford Music have done since the early 1900's.
 Bob gained control of the company in the early 1980's.
 The Gospel songs his dad wrote and the company owns have been recorded by virtually every music genre.
 In addition, major movies including "O Brother, Where Art Thou" and "The Apostle" used Brumley’s song, "I’ll Fly Away."
 Bob also promoted America’s largest summer gospel music event, “The Albert E. Brumley Memorial Gospel Sing," which was established by his father in 1969.
 This event has given many of the major artists a popular showplace to perform and showcase their music.
 In 1990, Bob co-founded Integrated Copyright Group in Nashville, TN.
 He was the recipient of the James D. Vaughan Impact Award in 2006.
 He served as president of the Southern Gospel Music Association 2007-2009 and subsequently served on its Board of Directors.